-The section of the walk starts roughly at the half-way point of the full Coast to Coast trail.
+The second section of Wainwright’s Coast to Coast walk starts roughly at the half-way point of the full Coast to Coast walking trail across Northern England.